besley/Slickflow/README.md

 **11. Suggestions**
   Slickflow is suggusted to give programmers an flexible way to integrate workflow engine component into their products or customer projects.
 The programmers can write their own code segemnts based on the engine component.
 **12. License**
- 1) Community version
+ 1).
+Community version
  The community version is under LGPL license.
- 2) **commercial license**
+ 2). **Commercial license**
- The commercial version provide technical support and version upgrade for customers.
+ The enterprise, ultimate and universe version has commercial license, technical support and upgrade for customers.

  if you have any further inquery, please feel free to contact us: